milosmns/milosmns.github.io/_posts/op-ed/2020-03-23-Preparing-Mac-Engineering.md

 ## Java Virtual Machines

 I usually need a JVM environment.
-You may be aware of the Java licensing change... basically, Oracle [changed their Java license](https://medium.com/@javachampions/java-is-still-free-2-0-0-6b9aa8d6d244), so their JDK and JRE are not commercially usable anymore.
-Not for free, anyway...
+You may be aware of the Java licensing change… basically, Oracle [changed their Java license](https://medium.com/@javachampions/java-is-still-free-2-0-0-6b9aa8d6d244), so their JDK and JRE are not commercially usable anymore.
+Not for free, anyway…
 **Update**: it seems like they changed back to free licensing.
-But no thanks.
+But yeah… no thanks.

 The "open" version of Java is still free, and can be installed through Homebrew from [AdoptOpenJDK](https://github.com/AdoptOpenJDK/homebrew-openjdk#other-versions), for example.